sponsored

 Not all foods are "convenient" to those with arthritis or other disabilities.
 Aim for cans that have pull-tabs when possible, packages that are opened easily by pulling or cutting, and resealable packages on things such as meats and cheeses.

-If you aren't sure of the living conditions, you might want to throw in a can opener (new ones always work better than whatever they might have), and possibly a device to help with opening jars.
+If you aren't sure of the living conditions, you might want to throw in a can opener (new ones always work better, and the sharper and newer it is, the less likely it can injure someone. ), and possibly a device to help with opening jars.

 Although foods look great in their original packaging for gift baskets, items that go stale quickly (chips, pretzels, dried fruits) it might be nicer to put them into see-through plastic canisters.
 Not only will the food stay fresher longer, but plastic won't break if dropped by shaky hands.
 And seniors will appreciate something that can be reused rather than a disposable sandwich bag.